 Getting the lowest rate on a VA mortgage is a multi-step process.
 You should plan to use the following strategies:

-VA loans work similar to conventional and FHA mortgages, but they do involve significant differences.
-The most important is that they are available only for current members of the US military, and eligible veterans and their families.
-They are not available for the general public.
+VA loans work similarly to conventional and FHA mortgages, but they do involve significant differences.
+The most important is that they are available only for current members of the US military and eligible veterans and their families.
+They are not available to the general public.